-Panauti is a historic town of Nepal.
+Panauti is a historic town in Nepal.
 They have a Community Home Stay initiative.
 Home Stay is an initiative to provide home comfort for travelers.

 World Peace Pagoda

 The hike starts by boating across the lake.
 You walk up through the forests to reach there.
-The pagoda provides panoramic view of the Annapurna Range, Pokhara City and Fewa Taal.
+The pagoda provides a panoramic view of the Annapurna Range, Pokhara City, and Fewa Taal.

 Sightseeing around Kathmandu Valley

 Kathmandu Valley is filled with temples and ancient palaces.
 It has a lot to offer.
 Your kid will have fun and also gain knowledge.

 Places like SyambhuNath, Boudhanath, Pashupatinath full of natural beauty and religious importance will amuse your kids.
 They will have beautiful experiences and memories after the trip.

 Conclusion – Trekking In Nepal With Kids

 Bringing your kids to trek along with you is an adventure.
 Nepal is the perfect destination to travel with your children.
 Your children have extensive outdoor experience in Nepal.